Turning Fulfillment into Conversions

-Plugins and apps have their benefits, but online sellers need to be cautious about having too many on their site.
-While plugins are often used to compensate for a lack of native functionality, they do not replace a full-fledged ecommerce platform.
-The best fit for your business (and the solution it deserves) should be evaluated beyond a well-stocked app store and suite of plugins.
+Ecommerce apps and plugins have their benefits, but online sellers need to be cautious about having too many on their site.
+While plugins are often used to compensate for a lack of native functionality, they do not replace a full-featured ecommerce platform.
+The best fit for your business (and the solution it deserves) should be evaluated beyond a well-stocked ecommerce app store and suite of plugins.
 In this article, we discuss the dangers of relying solely on plugins and what you can do to avoid it.

 Unlike native features, plugins and apps are generally designed by third-party vendors as an extension to your ecommerce platform.
 That means that if any issues arise with your plugins, you have to get in touch with the team that built the plugins to resolve them.

 Plugins become a problem when you have too many installed on your site, and they become difficult to manage.
 Depending on how they’re developed, plugins and apps can sometimes be incompatible with your platform when you’re making an update.
 You’ll need to work with multiple teams to fix the plugins, which can be costly, labor-intensive and time-consuming.
 Excess plugins can also open your site up to security breaches.

 If your plugins are not properly managed and form a big portion of your software’s capabilities, they can compromise your website’s efficiency and security, cutting into your revenue and damaging your online reputation.

 Constantly adding ecommerce apps and plugins to your website every time you need new features can cause another issue: sluggish page speeds.
 In the current ecommerce environment, fast page speeds are key to retaining website visitors.